docQodly/docs/docs/studio/pageLoaders/events.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-        Data model class functions can be linked to events, utilizing parameters from datasources or static values, with the option to assign the result to a datasource as needed.
+        Data model class functions can be linked to events, utilizing parameters from qodlysources or static values, with the option to assign the result to a qodlysource as needed.
 After binding a class function with an event, follow these steps:
 	</Column.Item>
 	<Column.Item width="40%">
 		<img src={require('./img/contextualPanel_addFuctionEvent.png').default} style={{borderRadius: '6px'}} />